oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/create-property-graph/create-property-graph.md

-# Graph Studio: Create a graph using PGQL CREATE PROPERTY GRAPH statement
+# Graph Studio: Create a property graph view on database content

 ## Introduction

-In this lab you will create a graph from the `ocw_nodes` and `ocw_edges` tables using Graph Studio and the CREATE PROPERTY GRAPH statement.
+In this lab you will create a graph from the `ocw_nodes` and `ocw_edges` tables using Graph Studio.

-Estimated Time: 15 minutes.
+Estimated Time: 10 minutes.

 <!--
 Watch the video below for a quick walk through of the lab.